 She has also served on the board of America’s Promise Alliance, founded by General Colin Powell, and Teach for America Chicago, one of Lewis’s many boogeymen because, she charges, it puts the most elite college graduates in the classrooms—it’s said to be more difficult for college seniors to get a TFA spot than to get into Harvard—allowing them to add a notch to their resumes on their way up the ladder at an investment bank or hedge fund.
 (The Quazzos' daughter, a Harvard graduate, has worked for Teach for America.)

-After the announcement, Karen Lewis, predictably, declared herself “unsurprised at the tone-deafness of the mayor,” noting that Quazzo is a “charter school proponent” and contributor to the campaign of Rahm ($5,000 when he ran for mayor) and to Rahm buddy/advisor Republican Bruce Rauner—Quazzo gave Rauner, a unrelentingly harsh critic of both Lewis/CTU and CPS, $3,500 this year for his run for governor.
-“This is a missed opportunity,” Lewis lectured, “to include a compassionate voice that will fight for an equitable, thriving school district for all students.”
+After the announcement, Karen Lewis, predictably, declared herself “unsurprised at the tone-deafness of the mayor,” noting that Quazzo is a “charter school proponent” and contributor to the campaign of Rahm ($5,000 when he ran for mayor) and to Rahm buddy/advisor Republican Bruce Rauner—Quazzo gave Rauner, an unrelentingly harsh critic of both Lewis/CTU and CPS, $3,500 this year for his run for governor.
+“This is a missed opportunity,” Lewis lectured, "to include a compassionate voice that will fight for an equitable, thriving school district for all students.”

 What more do we know of Quazzo?